- View Offline

 - Creating curves with the Reshape tool

 - Understanding how Live Paint works

 - Using the Shape Builder tool

 - Building and coloring artwork at the same time

 - Adjusting the behavior of the Pencil tool

-Hi there!
-I am Mordy Golding and welcome to Illustrator Insider Training: Drawing without the Pen tool.
-Illustrator has plenty of other drawing tools and functions that can help you draw artwork more quickly, more efficiently and more precisely, and that's what this course is all about.
-I'll begin by showing you how to think about artwork before you start drawing it.
-This advanced planning will give you a better idea about the tools that you'll use and the approach that you'll take to complete a drawing.
-Then you'll learn how to draw basic shapes and paths, the basis for just about any artwork.
+- [Voiceover] Hi, there.
+I'm Mordy Golding and welcome to Illustrator Insider Training, Drawing Without The Pen Tool.
+Illustrator has plenty of other drawing tools and functions that can help you draw art work more quickly, more efficiently, and more precisely.
+And that's what this course is all about.
+I'll begin by showing you how to think about art work before you start drawing it.
+This advance planning will give you a better idea about the tools that you'll use and the approach that you'll take to complete a drawing.
+Then, you'll learn how to draw basic shapes and paths, the basis for just about any art work.

-So if you're ready to spend more time expressing creative ideas. join me and learn how to draw in Illustrator without using the Pen tool.
+Just as I always do in the Illustrator Insider Training series.
+So, if you're ready to spend more time expressing creative ideas, join me and learn how to draw in Illustrator without using the pen tool.